 Authorities are expected to finance the cost of appeals made against rateable values and are required to make provision for these amounts.
-A provision of £450,104 has been charged to the Collection Fund for 2013/14 in respect of appeals not settled as at 31 March 2014.
-This is the first year of this provision and is based on the historical experience of the percentage of appeals which are successful, and the resulting reduction in rateable value achieved.
+Successful appeals in 2014/15 have been charged to this provision, and an additional £387,182 has been charged to the Collection Fund to ensure that there is an adequate provision to meet appeals not settled as at 31 March 2015.